German Sterligov

-German Lvovich Sterligov (Герман Львович Стерлигов; born 18 October 1966) is a Russian businessman.
+German Lvovich Sterligov (Герман Львович Стерлигов; born 18 October 1966) is a Russian businessman and environmentalist.

-Life and career
+Early life and education

-German Sterligov was born in Zagorsk (today Sergiyev Posad), Russian SFSR, Soviet Union.
+German Sterligov was born in Zagorsk (now Sergiyev Posad), Russian SFSR, Soviet Union.
 He attended college but eventually dropped out.

+Career

-In 1990, during the dissolution period of the USSR, he was instrumental in the founding of the Russian commodities exchange.
+In 1990, during the dissolution of the USSR, he was instrumental in the founding of the Russian commodities exchange.
 The exchange is named after his dog, Alisa.
 After starting a successful company at the age of 24, Sterligov became Russia's first official millionaire.
 His company employed more than 2,500 people and had offices in New York City and London.
-Thereafter, his wealth amounted to more than one billion dollars.
-In 1996, Sterligov became more devout in his Russian Orthodox faith, but not without rebuttal of his misogyny by orthodox scholars.
+In 1996, Sterligov became more devout in his Russian Orthodox faith, however orthodox scholars criticized his misogyny.

 He is a nationalist and has participated in several political campaigns.
 He ran unsuccessfully for governor of the Krasnoyarsk region in Siberia, and mayor of Moscow.
 In 2004, Sterligov ran for the presidency of Russia, but his candidacy was prevented by the federal government.

-During the Financial crisis of 2007–08, Sterligov founded the Anti-Crisis Settlement and Accounting Center, which gave financial support to those exchanging goods and services.
+During the 2008 financial crisis, Sterligov founded the Anti-Crisis Settlement and Accounting Center, which gave financial support to those exchanging goods and services.
 He also founded a housing commune for farmers and artisans while providing free social and medical services.
 A staunch anti-abortionist, Sterligov launched a media campaign against abortion throughout Russia in 2010.
 In December 2010, Sterligov sent an open letter to Vladimir Putin and Dimitry Medvedev, proposing a suggestion to sell Siberia and the Russian Far East to other countries after transferring ethnic Russians to European Russia.